Medicare Supplement (Medigap) Questions

 Is a Medicare Advantage plan the same as a Medicare Supplement plan?

 Medicare Advantage and Original Medicare are two different ways to provide coverage.
 You can’t have both.
-Medicare Advantage plans are also known as Medicare replacement plans.
+Medicare Advantage plans are sometimes referred to as Medicare replacement plans.
 If you enroll in a Medicare Advantage (Medicare Part C), it will be your primary insurance and will replace Original Medicare.

 You do not need a Medicare supplement plan if you are enrolled in a Medicare Advantage plan.
 Medicare supplement plans (Medigap) only work with Original Medicare.